maria-st/docs/README.md

 8. Push your changes to the branch `git push origin <branch name>`.
 If it is the master branch `git push origin`.
 Enter your username and password
 9. Go to your Github repository and create a 'New pull request'
 10. Master of the repository that you commited to will make pull requests merge and changes will appear in the original master branch
+11. Others will get the changes to local repositories by `git pull origin master`